Integrating the learning environment

 Transitioning to a new role, that of professional nurse or advanced practice nurse, requires new thinking.
 Through the use of patient care scenarios, faculty can model and facilitate the development of students’ skills of inquiry, clinical judgment and decision-making.
 Choosing appropriate assessment techniques and nursing interventions based on patient context, students manage the care of their patients.
 Computerized human patient simulators are at the core of this teaching-learning method.

-The 12,000 square foot Learning Resource Center provides 10 future-oriented clinical simulation labs for:
+The 12,000 square foot Simulation and Learning Resource Center provides 10 future-oriented clinical simulation labs for:

 - nursing practice skills